 Should Inevitable Sweetness Scare You Or Just Be Spooky?

 As a pediatric dentist’s office, one of the scariest (literally) times of the year for us is the holidays.
 We don’t want you to lose the hard work you’ve put into caring for your oral health.
 But, we also understand that candy is all a part of the season.
 Your kids will probably get their hands on some candy at one point or another around Halloween.
 Whether they get it at school or while trick-or-treating, you can at least be prepared with knowledge on what candies to allow and buy, as well as those to avoid or throw away.

 Safe Candy to Keep

 Sugar-free treats are always a good way to go.
 Thankfully, in this day and age, sugar-free candy is easier to come by, such as lollipops, gum, and hard candies.
 Chocolate, especially dark chocolate, has been proven to have antioxidants.
-While it is best to not go for large, caramel or nugget filled bars… small, harder items like a Hershey’s kiss or dark chocolate Dove heart is in the okay zone for sweets.
+While it is best to not go for large, caramel or nugat filled bars.
+Also, you shouldn’t be afraid of small, harder items like Hershey’s Kisses or dark chocolate Dove hearts–they’re both in the okay zone for candies.

-Likewise, sour candies and treats with very high sugar contents more quickly erode the teeth and also promote tooth decay.
+Likewise, sour candies and treats with very high sugar content more quickly erode the teeth and also promote tooth decay.
 If a lollipop or hard candy is not sugar-free, having a sugary item linger in your child’s mouth is actually even worse for your teeth.